JAlexandra7/ARIMA-Energy-Price-Forecaster/README.md

 The original ARIMA model and ARIMA model 3 had identical results which means that increasing the AR component from AR(3) to AR(4) did not significantly improve the model.
 The original ARIMA model and ARIMA model 3 had the best results in regards to their RMSE, MAE, MAPE, MASE and ACF1.
 Thesse models seem to have strong accuracy and are realiably forecasting final energy prices for 2018.

 The 2nd ARIMA model and the second STL-ARIMA model had the worst performance with extremely high RMSE and MAE.
-The models had the highest ACF1.
+These models had the highest ACF1.
-Slightly higher MAE, RMSE, and MASE than ARIMA, but solid MAPE and relatively low ACF1

 The model that performed best was my original ARIMA model.

 The prior adjustments to the original ARIMA and STL-ARIMA models did not improve the ARIMA model's performance but it did improve the STL-ARIMA model's performance.

 The box-cox transformation of the series made the performance of the models much worse.

 The best model was ARIMA(3,1,1)(0,0,2)[48] and the worst models were STL-ARIMA 2 and ARIMA 2.

 ![Alt](Images/20.png)